Niklas Hjalmarsson

-Niklas Hjalmarsson (born 6 June 1987) is a Swedish professional ice hockey defenceman for HV71 of the Swedish Hockey League (SHL).
+Niklas Hjalmarsson (born 6 June 1987) is a Swedish former professional ice hockey defenceman who last played for HV71 of the Swedish Hockey League (SHL).

-He previously played for the Chicago Blackhawks and Arizona Coyotes of the National Hockey League (NHL).
+He previously also played for the Chicago Blackhawks and Arizona Coyotes of the National Hockey League (NHL).
 Drafted in the fourth round (108th overall) by the Blackhawks in the 2005 NHL Entry Draft, Hjalmarsson won three Stanley Cups (2010, 2013, and 2015) as well as a silver Olympic medal with Sweden at the 2014 Winter Olympics.